sotpotatis/placeholdy/README.md

 ### Documentation

 The documentation is hosted by the Flask server that is running the script.
+It is made using [Pico CSS](https://picocss.com/), a new CSS framework I tried and was quite happy with.

 ## Installation